redbear/Duo/docs/out_of_box_experience.md

 * Please follow the [Windows Driver Installation Guide](windows_driver_installation_guide.md) to install the driver for Duo.

 * Install the [PuTTY](http://the.earth.li/~sgtatham/putty/latest/x86/putty.zip) serial terminal and start it.
 Change the Serial port to your one and press the "Open" button.
-You can also install other serial terminal, e.g. HyperTerminal, Tera Term etc.
+You can also install other serial terminal, e.g. HyperTerminal, Tera Term, Arduino Serial Monitor(No line ending) and etc.

     ![image](images/PuTTY_01.png)